joared/lolo_perception/README.md

     roslaunch lolo_perception tracker.launch

 Launches tracker_node.py + some extra helper nodes (if specified).
-Launch file mainly for executing tracker_node.py (see below) with some extra functionality.
+Mainly for executing tracker_node.py (see below) with some extra functionality.

 ## tracker_node.py